hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     * `PANTHEON_NODE_PERM_KEY` to `BESU_NODE_PERM_KEY`
     * `PANTHEON_NODE_PERM_ENDPOINT` to `BESU_NODE_PERM_ENDPOINT`.

-2. If updating from v1 to v2, delete the following environment variable:
+2. If updating from v1 to v2, the Node Ingress contract must be re-deployed

     !!! important

         This step is only required if upgrading from v1 of the node permissioning contract to v2 (because the interface changed, a new NodeIngress contract must be deployed).
+    If updating from v1 to v2, delete the following environment variable:
     * `NODE_INGRESS_CONTRACT_ADDRESS`.

 ### 4. Optional: Export current allowlists